University Radio Bath: Recent history

 In December 2023, URB broadcast a 50-hour show celebrating their 50 year anniversary, fundraising for Open Up Music, a Bristol based charity that work to open up music opportunities for young disabled people.
 URB raised a total of £1,146.25, surpassing their £1,050.50 goal.
-Three hosts (Atish Sisodia, Thaddeus Allison & Toby Gilday) hosted 25 continuous hours of the show.
+Three hosts (Toby Gilday, Atish Sisodia and Thaddeus Allison) hosted 25 continuous hours of the show.